-What if you don’t have a compatible camera: Nikon offers a SC-30 TTL Cord which bridges the SU-800 to the flashes using a wired connection, allowing proper exposure control.
+What if you don’t have a compatible camera: Nikon offers an SC-30 TTL Cord which bridges the SU-800 to the flashes using a wired connection, allowing proper exposure control.

-Using The System in The Field: I currently have and use a Nikkor 105mm 2.8 Micro and a Nikkor 200mm f/4 Micro, The Nikon system integrates perfectly with my Nikon D500, D810 and macro lenses.
+Using The System in The Field: I currently have and use a Nikkor 105mm 2.8 Micro and a Nikkor 200mm f/4 Micro, + a Tamron 90mm, The Nikon system integrates perfectly with my Nikon D500, D810, D850, and now my Nikon Z7.
 Depending on your needs you can choose to set your rear / front curtain and sync speeds accordingly.
 But whatever you set your camera flash settings to the system handles the rest, simply turn on the flashes and SU800 when you are ready to take the picture.
-The SU800 is smart enough to go into sleep mode when not being used, saving battery and wakes when you use the camera.
+The SU800 is smart enough to go into sleep mode when not being used, saving battery, and wakes when you use the camera.
 As mentioned before, you can adjust the output of each flash separately, that is; one flash can be in group A and the other in Group B and you can set group A for 1:3 flash output, or even dial in something like -.3EV.
-The other neat thing is the SU-800 can be used with almost any Nikon speedlights, great for remote control of multiple flashes like the SB-700, SB900/910 or even the new SB-5000.
+The other neat thing is the SU-800 can be used with almost any Nikon speedlights, great for remote control of multiple flashes like the SB-700, SB900/910, or even the new SB-5000.

-Alternatives: With sophisticated camera exposure metering system noqw in most cameras; the introduction of LEDs offer macro lighting capabilities on demand starting for as little as $30.00, and have various specialize interfaces for different cameras brands.
-One issue with ring light is your kind of stuck with the one size fits all, and loose the flexibility of light placement; but these may be worth a try.
+Alternatives: With sophisticated camera exposure metering system now in most cameras; the introduction of LEDs offers macro lighting capabilities on-demand starting for as little as $30.00, and has various specialized interfaces for different camera brands.
+One issue with ring light is your kind of stuck with the one size fits all, and lose the flexibility of light placement, but these may be worth a try.

 Who is the ultimate expert in Nikon Speedlight and CLS?
 Joe McNally!
 I refer to him as the light genius.

-True Toad Recommends a CLS For Your Photo Bag!
+True Toad Recommends a Nikon R1C1 CLS For Your Photo Bag!